 First, the surgery creates a small stomach pouch where intake capacity is reduced.
-Second, they bypass portions of the small intestine to decrease absorption of food nutrients.
+Second, they bypass portions of the small intestine to decrease the absorption of food nutrients.
 This two-step approach works well on morbidly obese patients, helping them achieve the most weight-loss in typically one year.

 Roux-en-Y or RNY Gastric Bypass is the main form of gastric bypass, typically done laparoscopically.
 RNY gastric bypass does not remove portions of the stomach making it less risky and preferred to Biliopancreatic Diversion.
-Thus, RNY gastric bypass is the common form of gastric bypass surgery.
+Thus, RNY gastric bypass is a common form of gastric bypass surgery.

-The average cost of gastric bypass surgery depends on where you have the surgery, hospital and the surgeons.
+The average cost of gastric bypass surgery depends on where you have the surgery, hospital, and surgeons.
 The cost of gastric bypass can range from $20,000 to $35,000.
 When people choose to have this surgery in another country they can save themselves thousands (Mexico Bariatric Surgery costs about 1/5 to 1/3 the cost of United States).

 Gastric Bypass surgery has many risks that are serious including death, blood clots in the legs, leaking, pneumonia, and more.